MS Access User Permissions- How to Manage User Permissions in Access Database?

 user level security---7

 Don’t create shared accounts.
-Allowing each database user with an individual account name will increase security and accountability.
+Allowing each database user to have an individual account name will increase security and accountability.

-• After then from the drop-down box, you have to select each user and then assign them with one or more groups.
-This step will offer each user security permissions which are indirectly inherited from group membership.
+• After that from the drop-down box, you have to select each user and then assign them with one or more groups.
+This step will offer each user security permissions that are indirectly inherited from group membership.

 • At last, you have the option to make a backup of the unencrypted database.
 This backup helps in easy recovery of your data if you mistakenly forget the password.